emilyhorsman/bikeblog/content/posts/chain-wax/index.md

 It's done!
 I've been running a waxed chain for a week now.
 It was easy and the result has been great, as far as I can tell.
 Jay had an old, reasonably small slow cooker lying around so I didn't even have to find a used 2qt one.

 I used an empty bottle and [Silca Chain Stripper](https://silca.cc/collections/chain-lube-wax/products/chain-stripper) to strip the chain of its factory grease.
 This is a Shimano [CN-LG500](https://bike.shimano.com/en-US/product/component/ep8-ep800/CN-LG500.html) chain.
 I rinsed the chain off directly in the sink.
 The chain stripper didn't get as dark as I expected after sitting and agitating.
 Then again, it's a new chain, and I think I used way more chain stripper than I intended because I didn't pick a good bottle.
+Also the chain did end up loud and clean to the touch.
 Next time I do this I'd find some container that lets me use a shallower pour of chain stripper and really shake up the chain.
 Things were a bit too tight here.

 {{< image src="DSCF4977.jpg" alt="A bunched up chain in an empty bottle filled with Silca chain stripper" >}}